Andrew Vaughn Player Props: White Sox vs. Blue Jays

 - The pitching staff for the Blue Jays has a collective 9.6 K/9, the second-best in MLB.

-- The Blue Jays' 3.96 team ERA ranks ninth among all MLB pitching staffs.
+- The Blue Jays have the 10th-ranked team ERA among all league pitching staffs (3.94).

-- Bassitt gets the start for the Blue Jays, his 18th of the season.
-He is 8-5 with a 4.06 ERA and 93 strikeouts through 99 2/3 innings pitched.
+- Berrios makes the start for the Blue Jays, his 18th of the season.
+He is 8-6 with a 3.74 ERA and 95 strikeouts through 101 2/3 innings pitched.

-- In his last time out on Thursday against the San Francisco Giants, the right-hander went six scoreless innings while surrendering three hits.
+- His last time out came on Friday against the Boston Red Sox, when the right-hander went six innings, surrendering four earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.